ehlesp/smallab-k8s-pve-guide/G006 - Host configuration 04 ~ Removing Proxmox's subscription warning.md

 5. Save the change and exit the editor, then restart the Proxmox VE web service:

-    ~~~bash
+    ~~~sh
     $ systemctl restart pveproxy.service
     ~~~

     This restart may take a few seconds.

-6. Browse to the Proxmox web console, but don't forget to refresh your browser's cache (Ctrl + F5) to ensure that you load the modified javascript.
-Log in and the subscription warning shouldn't appear now.
+6. Browse to the Proxmox web console, but do not forget to refresh your browser's cache (Ctrl + F5) to ensure that you load the modified javascript.
+Log in and the subscription warning should not appear now.

 ## Reverting the changes